turingschool/front-end-curriculum/lessons/module-2/array-iterator-methods.md

 ```

 There is a lot going on in reduce, so let's take a look at another example.
-Imagine we have an array that we want to turn into and object.
+Imagine we have an array that we want to turn into an object.
 We could do something like the following:

 ```js
 let adjectives = ['fantastic', 'amazing', 'childish'];